 Be sure to choose a secured credit card that reports to all three major credit bureaus, and also take advantage of the free credit monitoring provided by some secured credit cards.

 The right secured credit card will report your on-time payments to the credit bureaus, helping to build your credit history.
-If you do not have many lines of credit, maintaining your secured credit card over a period of time can also help build your average account age.
+Maintaining your secured credit card over a period of time can also help build your average account age.
 If it is your only credit card, it may also add diversity to your credit mix.

 Tips to use a secured card effectively